commschamp/CommsDSL-Specification/README.md

 # Toolchain setup

-For a more detailed version go to https://asciidoctor.org/#installation
+For a more detailed version go to [https://asciidoctor.org/#installation](https://asciidoctor.org/#installation)

 ## Newest asciidoctor version
 For asciidoctor the ruby version 2.7 is necessary.

-Head over to the ruby install instructions https://www.ruby-lang.org/en/documentation/installation/.
+Head over to the ruby install [instructions](https://www.ruby-lang.org/en/documentation/installation/).
 Note for windows: If you already have [chocolatey](https://chocolatey.org/) installed, you simply can run `choco install ruby`

 Install asciidoctor, asciidoctor-pdf and the syntax highlighter with:
 ```